nfepb/Project3-Battleship-with-Python/README.md

 Imagination can go a long way.
 Battleship, through its variations, is a good display of that.
 Due to time constraints, I could not implement all the features I wanted to make available for the players.
 These features may be released in future updates:

-- Restart new game at the end of the current game,
 - Add a player grid to display the ships,
 - Have a computer trying to hit the players' ships,
 - Add several lengths and allow different directions for ship placement,